 Once you have an understanding of which types of keywords you would like to target, it’s time to see who’s competing for those keywords and, more importantly, why they are ranking on the first page of Google search results.
 Take into consideration the following factors:

 - Are there Google map listings at the top of the SERP?

 *Wow, what a long journey until we reach the #1 organic result!

 Use these insights to prioritize the keywords you think you could realistically compete for.

 Now that you know which keywords you want to target, it’s time for content analysis.
 We like to take into consideration the following:

 - Article segmentation

-This is a crucial part of any SEO campaign.
-It’s very important to understand what kind of information users expect to get from the SERP and what search engines deem as most relevant according to those queries.
+This is a crucial part of any Search Engine Optimization campaign.
+It’s very important to understand what kind of information users expect to get from the SERPs and what search engines deem as most relevant according to those queries.

 By analyzing your competitors’ content using the above factors, you can get a good idea of what your SEO page template will look like.
 These verticals can change dramatically according to the search query we’re targeting.
 Some product/service pages should be short and to the point with minimal word count, while others could be informational guides which are rich in word count and visual content.